knikos/cnr-sandbox/README.md

 ## Default Network Creation

 The helper function `NewDefaultNetwork` returns a network using a pre-defined configuration.
 This allows users to create a new network without needing to define any configurations.

+If set, the environment variable ${CAMINO_NETWORK} can be used to create a camino network.

 ```go
 // NewDefaultNetwork returns a new network using a pre-defined